Skip to main content

 • Care: Spot-clean foam; machine-washable cover

 The solid-foam Leesa pillow provides a good balance of supportiveness and surface give.
-It’s made with one big piece of memory foam, giving it more structure than all our other top picks.
-It's ideal for back sleepers, but it’s also a great choice for anyone who prefers something low-maintenance in terms of fluffing and reshaping.
+It’s made from a single large piece of memory foam, giving it more structure than all our other top picks.
+It's ideal for back sleepers, but it’s also an excellent choice for anyone who prefers something low-maintenance in terms of fluffing and reshaping.

 What’s more, the foam may lend the pillow greater longevity because it won’t compress or become unevenly distributed over time.
 Leesa also claims the pillow’s “ventilation channels” improve airflow to keep you cool throughout the night.